TezzellEnt/emailtoletter/README.md

 3. Stripe - for credit card processing.
 4. Devise - for user authentication and permissions.
 5. Twitter Bootstrap - for frontend framework.
+6. CKeditor - for on page editing.
-6. Prawn - for PDF conversion
+7. Prawn - for PDF conversion.